This is almost always the final step to diagnose a bone or soft tissue tumor and not the first.

 What are the chances of Re-Biopsy?

-- Re-biopsy is a remote possibility since all necessary steps will be taken as explained before performing a biopsy.
+- This is a remote possibility since all necessary steps will be taken as explained before performing

-- In rare cases when the biopsied tissue sample is inadequate due to difficult biopsy or loss (previously done elsewhere) and re confirmation.
+- In rare cases when the biopsied tissue sample is inadequate due to loss (previously done elsewhere) and re confirmation.

 - The latter issue is dealt with by obtaining confirmation of tissue diagnosis if required from two or more separate pathologists and also sending the whole tissue sample to each pathologist in succession.

-A second opinion of the biopsy material may be sought.
+A second opinion of the material may be sought.

 This is the most critical step as the whole treatment and prognosis of the patient depends on the diagnosis.